High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Proposed Method

 \section{Proposed Method}

-As mentioned earlier, a limitation of current DL methods is that they cannot be easily accelerated or focused like biological systems \cite{crossmodalinteraction} when, for example, high-level knowledge is available from other modalities or insights.
-Due to their black-box properties \cite{aytekin}, most models do not reveal where class-specific features are located in the deep network.
-To address this and the lack of possibilities for speedup, we rethink the conventional architecture and propose a serial-parallel hybrid system.
+Current DL methods, unlike biological systems, cannot easily accelerate or focus their processing in scenarios where high-level knowledge from other modalities or insights are available \cite{crossmodalinteraction}.
+They typically lack mechanisms for dynamically adjusting inference costs \cite{fullydyninf} or incorporating top-down attention \cite{soubarna}, which would intuitively require focusing on specific features.
+Due to their ``black-box'' nature \cite{aytekin}, most models do not even reveal where category-specific features are located in the deep network.
+To overcome these challenges, we rethink the conventional, mostly sequential network topology and propose a SeqPar system that provides distinct and assignable layers for different categories.
 Recent neuroscientific studies support our approach and show that the human brain also has context-specific areas \cite{Liu2022, doi:10.1073/pnas.1316808111}.
-In Sec~\ref{ssec:NetArchi} the principle of the method is given and its variants are shown in detail.
-In Sec.~\ref{ssec:cutouts}, our approach is used to reduce inference costs and the loss function is given.
-The Sec.~\ref{ssec:Nested} contains how to nest high-level features to selectively share parameters.